albacoretuna/til/README.md

 ## Whatever chat system your team uses, you go there becuase of the people not the software, have fun, don't worry much.

 ## yargs is a nice NPM package to make CLI tools with nodejs

+### Inspecting the tldr package on NPM, shows they use commander a dead simple cli package, and chack for coloring it, and the content is in markdown files on home directory of the user